primatejs/primate/docs/guide/components.md

 The `view` handler will use the `pages/app.html` to render a full HTML page, replacing `%body%` with the component's contents.
-If `pages/app.html` doesn't exist, Primate will use a default fallback.
+If `pages/app.html` doesn't exist, Primate will use its default fallback file.

 ```html caption=pages/app.html
 <!doctype html>